cartrawler/cartrawler.github.io/index.md

 Please ensure that you have received the following from a CarTrawler representative:

-* Relevant Client ID(s) to use with SDK (these will be provided by your Partner Manager)
+* Relevant Client ID(s) to use with the SDK (these will be provided by your Partner Manager)
 * CarTrawler repository credentials
 * Artifactory credentials (Android)
 * Dedicated Slack support channel for integrating the SDK into your apps.

 {: .note}
 Prior to go live we advise that you link back in with CarTrawler to test and verify that bookings are pointed to our production environment.